-Master and me were crushed.
-See, before we left the house, we checked their website, and it didn’t mention at all that there were no apples.
+We were crushed.
+See, before we left the house, we checked their website and it hadn’t mentioned at all that there were no apples.
 Why would we drive out so far just for a pumpkin, and a bottle of cider (which they had to borrow from other farms).
-Don’t get me wrong, the cider was delicious, but Master and me would have gladly just purchased cider and a pumpkin from a local store rather than travel all the way to Happy Apple.
-Something as major as your apple farm having no apples that year should be labled clearly on the front of your website, shouldn’t it?
+Don’t get me wrong, the cider was delicious, but Master Pravus and me would have gladly just purchased cider and a pumpkin from a local store rather than travel all the way to Happy Apple.
+Something as major as your apple farm having no apples that year should be labeled clearly on the front of your website, shouldn’t it?
 Maybe we’re just crazy.

 We sighed and figured we’d best make the most of it.
 We drove here, we may as well pick some pumpkins.
 We took the tractor ride out to where the pumpkins were hiding, and it took two or three minutes to pick out the perfect pumpkin.
 Master Pravus found it.
 We decided that it wasn’t that far to the pumpkin field really, so he carried the pumpkin back and we decided to guess how much we thought the pumpkin weighed for fun.
 Applepig thought it was thirty three pounds, but, he isn’t all that good at math.
 Master Pravus said twenty, and I said eighteen.
 Master Pravus was the closest.
 I think it was twenty and a half or something ridiculously close like that.
 It was huge.
 Since he was the one carrying it back to the store, it makes since that he’d be closest.